How to Read Course Descriptions

 AGB 260.
 Agribusiness Data Literacy.
 4 units

 Using data and analysis in making decisions related to agribusiness.
 Developing basic and intermediate spreadsheet skills necessary to organize, analyze, and summarize information.
 Development of data management and analysis as tools to assist in agribusiness problem-solving.
+Course may be offered in classroom-based, online, or hybrid format.
 4 lectures.